 The first amn party to arrive came from 5 Tp 1 Cdo, who also helped to prime grenades, fill magazines, and distribute amn forward.

 (c) (X)Tp 42 RM Cdo counter-attack.

 1230 hrs.
 The counter-attack went in as planned (see Appendix 1 for detailed orders).
-Very heavy case were suffered by the leading P1 from intense MMG fire (the enemy now had three MMG on the ridge).
-The second P1 which was to have gone through was pinned by fire on top of the posn and was ordered to remain, occupying trenches where 4 Tp had suffered cas.
+Very heavy casualties were suffered by the leading P1 from intense MMG fire (the enemy now had three MMG on the ridge).
+The second P1 which was to have gone through was pinned by fire on top of the posn and was ordered to remain, occupying trenches where 4 Tp had suffered casualties.
 These Tps then remained in posn for the rest of the day until ordered withdraw by Lt.
 Col. Trevor.

 (d) 6 Tp 1 Cdo counter-attack.

 1300 hrs.
 6 Tp comd Capt.
 Evill was ordered fwd from their posn to 4 Tp area where Capt.
 Evill was given instructions to thicken up 4 Tp posn with a view to holding the feature.
 However after (X)Tps counter-attack there was a brief lull in the battle and it was decided to put in an immediate counter-attack with one P1 to regain 4 Tps fwd posns.

 1400 hrs.
 Lt.
 Palmer now brought up his P1 and after a recce with Sec Comds the attack went round the R. flank, with two 2 inch mortars and all available Brens in support on the crest.